devAbhijeet/devAbhijeet/README.md

 ## Hi there, I'm [Abhijeet!](https://dev.to/devabhijeet)

-A frontend web developer from India 🇮🇳 &nbsp;working for Walmart Tech India, Bengaluru.
+A frontend web developer from India 🇮🇳 &nbsp;working for Walmart Tech India, Bengaluru.<br>
 Currently exploring rust with JS.
 After a long time rust has reignited my curiosity in the everlasting, lifelong journey of learning.